-- 1. Moderate to severe obstructive sleep apnea, with apnea hypopnea index on polysomnography between 15 and 65 with less than 25% central apneas - 2.
+- 1. Moderate to severe obstructive sleep apnea, with apnea an overall AHI of up to 100/h with less than 25% central apneas on polysomnography - 2.
 Failure of alternative therapies for the treatment of obstructive sleep apnea due to both: - a.
-Inability or unwillingness to use CPAP and/or bilevel PAP after a minimum of a onemonth trial, as demonstrated by documentation of subjective (i.e. side effects or devicerelated problems) and/or objective (i.e. titration study results and/or downloaded data reports) assessment of response to PAP - b.
+Inability or unwillingness to use CPAP and/or bilevel PAP after a minimum of a one-month trial, as demonstrated by documentation of subjective (i.e., side effects or device-related problems) and/or objective (i.e. titration study results and/or downloaded data reports) assessment of response to PAP - b.
 Failure of other non-invasive treatments for obstructive sleep apnea, or documentation that alternative treatments were considered and deemed inappropriate, including oral appliance therapy - 3.
-BMI ≤ 32 - 4.
+BMI ≤ 40 - 4.
 Absence of complete concentric collapse on drug induced endoscopy - 5.
 Surgical consultation indicating absence of other anatomical findings that would interfere with performance or evaluation of the device